 - While the mixture is cooling, preheat the oven to 350 degrees and prepare a 9-inch springform pan with parchment and grease.
 Set aside until needed.

 - When the mixture is fully cool, add in the eggs.
-Make sure the mixture is cool, otherwise the eggs will just cook here and it will ruin the rice pudding.
+Make sure the mixture is cool, otherwise, the eggs will just cook here and it will ruin the rice pudding.
 Stir in the eggs and egg yolks until fully combined.
 The mixture should be pretty thick at this point.

 - Add the mixture to the prepared pan and bake for about 45-55 minutes.
 The cake will look slightly brown on top when ready.
-It will also spring back in the pan.
+It will also spring back into the pan.
 Let the cake cool completely before serving.

 - When ready to serve the cake, garnish with the sliced mango and add the caramel sauce on top.
-The cake will last for about 3 days, but keep it in the fridge.
-After 3 days, the cake will start to mold with all the dairy, so eat this one up fast!

 Did you make this recipe?!
 Let me know and share it on Instagram.
 Tag @crispcrumble and use the hashtag #crispandcrumble.